Friends of the Children

 Mission & Goals

-Friends of the Children (FOTC) is a pioneering, research-based youth development and mentoring organization with a bold, ambitious mission.
-Founded by social entrepreneur Duncan Campbell in 1993, FOTC recruits the most vulnerable kindergarten students and matches them with a salaried professional mentor for 12 years.
+Friends of the Children is a pioneering, research-based youth development and mentoring organization with a bold, ambitious mission.
+Founded by social entrepreneur Duncan Campbell in 1993, Friends selects the most vulnerable kindergarteners and matches them with a salaried, professional mentor for 12 ½ years.
 Having a consistent mentor strengthens each child’s ability to: 1) succeed in school with a minimum of a high school diploma or GED; 2) avoid involvement in the juvenile justice system; and 3) avoid early parenting.

 Program